rbreaves/kinto/README.md

 ~~Note: If you plan to remote into Linux via VNC, xRDP, Synergy or other remote desktop solutions then remove the current release & try an earlier [v1.0.7-3](https://github.com/rbreaves/kinto/releases/tag/1.0.7-3) release.
 It uses xkb so it'll work with virtual xinput devices.
 Some v1.1-x releases may offer both, but all v1.2.x releases ended support for xkb.
 I do plan to bring offical support back for virtual input devices.~~

-Additionally VMware, Virtualbox, KVM and other virtualization technologies work best with the current release - so *this note only applies to remote desktop into Linux* - not virtualization.

 ### [Table of Contents ](#Table-of-Contents)

 ## Donations